Pope Sixtus II

-Pope Sixtus II (Πάπας Σίξτος Β΄), also written as Pope Xystus II, was bishop of Rome from 31 August 257 until his death on 6 August 258.
+Pope Sixtus II (Πάπας Σίξτος Β΄; died 6 August 258), also written as Pope Xystus II, was Pope from 31 August 257 until his death on 6 August 258.
 He was killed along with seven deacons, including Lawrence of Rome, during the persecution of Christians by the Emperor Valerian.

 Life

 According to the Liber Pontificalis, he was a Greek, born in Greece, and was formerly a philosopher.
 However, this is uncertain, and is disputed by modern Western historians arguing that the authors of Liber Pontificalis confused him with the contemporary author Xystus, who was a Greek student of Pythagoreanism.

 Sixtus II restored the relations with the African and Eastern churches, which had been broken off by his predecessor over the question of heretical baptism raised by the heresy Novatianism.